Floflis/HTML5-Android-Pattern-LockScreen/README.md

 DISCLAIMER
 ================================

-This project is in its Prouf of Concept stage.
+This project is in its Proof of Concept stage.
 Please don't use it in your production app

 LICENSE
 ================================